HRV for Beginners

 Your heart doesn't beat like a clock.
 There's natural variation between each heartbeat—sometimes 0.8 seconds between beats, sometimes 1.0 seconds, sometimes 0.9 seconds.
 This variation is called Heart Rate Variability (HRV).

-What HRV tells you: - How well your body is handling stress - How recovered you are from yesterday - Whether you're ready to push hard or need rest
+What HRV tells you: - How well your body is handling stress (physical, mental, and emotional) - How recovered you are from yesterday's workout, poor sleep, or a stressful day - Whether you're ready to push hard or need rest—this is why athletes and coaches use morning readiness checks - Over weeks and months, whether your training and lifestyle changes are actually working

 How to Start Tracking

-Simplest setup (free or cheap): - Use your Apple Watch, Garmin, Fitbit, or Oura if you have one - It's already tracking HRV, just find where to see it - Don't buy anything until you're sure you want to track
+Simplest setup (free or cheap): - Use your Apple Watch, Garmin, Fitbit, or Samsung Galaxy Watch if you have one - It's already tracking HRV, just find where to see it - Apps like Samsung Health, Fitbit Premium, or Garmin Connect show your HRV data - Don't buy anything until you're sure you want to track

 Premium passive tracking ($300+): - Oura Ring or Whoop - Automatic overnight tracking - No daily effort required